A Peaceman-Rachford Splitting Method for the Protein Side-Chain Positioning Problem: Numerical Experiments with Real-World Data

 We present the numerical experiments for \Cref{algo:PRSM_algorithm}.
-We use the bounding strategies presented in \Cref{sec:Bounding} to prove optimality.
-We denote the entire process \rPRSM where its name follows from \cite{GHILW:20}.
 This section is organized as follows.
 In \Cref{sec:stopping_Criteria} we present the parameter settings and stopping criteria.
 In \Cref{sec:Data} we explain how we process the data from the Protein Data Bank (PDB) to obtain the energy matrix $E$.
-In \Cref{sec:Experiments} we finally present the numerical results using \rPRSM and show that we provably solve all the given instances to optimality.
+In \Cref{sec:Experiments} we finally present the numerical results using \rPRSM and show that we provably solve many instances to optimality.
+We use the bounding strategies presented in \Cref{sec:Bounding} to prove optimality.